 Oh brother, as much as I had heard about this book I was prepared to have my mind blown.
 Well, the book was a huge disappointment for me.
 It basically compares his biological father who follows the conventional wisdom of going to school, getting a high paying job, going into debt, and being a slave to the institution until he can retire, to his friend’s dad who teaches him how to build wealth by being an owner and investing in property.
 My uncle said I was disappointed in the book because I am already well into my financial education so the concepts seemed remedial, which I guess I can understand; but even the writing style was subpar in my opinion.
 Honestly, that man is a marketing genius for the level of success he’s had because of that book.
 I mean he could have included a few clear action steps and it would have made all the difference.
 But, I guess everyone is entitled to their opinion.
 Even though I am right.

-Top 5 favorite reads
+Top 5 Favorite Reads

 The following books are in no particular order.
 Scroll up to read my review of each and why I loved it so much to decide which one you should start with or just get all five.
 With Audibles, you can start listening today!

 The Compound Effect